Ateyyat El Abnoudy

 Ateyyat El Abnoudy (November 26, 1939 – October 5, 2018), also known as Ateyyat Awad Mahmoud Khalil, was an Egyptian journalist, lawyer, actress, producer, and movie director.
 She was born in a small village along the Nile Delta in Egypt.
-El-Abnoudy was considered to be one of the pioneering Arab female movie directors as her films inspired the works of many Arab women in the industry.
+El Abnoudy was considered to be one of the pioneering Arab female movie directors as her films inspired the works of many Arab women in the industry.
 She has been called the "poor people's filmmaker" due to the subject matter that inspired her to make films, including civil rights issues and the condition of impoverished Arabs.

 El Abnoudy has received more than 30 international awards for her 22 films, including three for Horse of Mud, released in 1971.

 Early life and education

-Ateyyat El Abnoudy was raised in a small village by her two parents in a working-class family.
-El-Abnoudy attended the University of Cairo to attain her law degree, working as an actress at a local theatre to fund her education.
-While at university, she met her first husband, a journalist and poet named Abdel-Rahman El Abnoudy.
+Ateyyat El Abnoudy was raised in rural El Simbelaween, Daqahlia Governorate, located on the north of the Nile Delta.
+She was born to a family of labourers, coming from a line of spice and textile merchants along the Nile.
+She was the sixth born of seven children, having four sisters and three brothers, and became the only girl in her family to finish school.
+El Abnoudy attended the University of Cairo at the age of 16 to attain her law degree, becoming the youngest in her class.
+She worked as an actress at a local theatre to fund her education.
+While at the university, she met her first husband, a journalist and poet named Abdel-Rahman El Abnoudy.
 Abdel's career gave Atteyyat access to a network of writers, poets, and other artists in Egypt.
+El Abnoudy comes from a working class background and struggled to afford the costs associated with university.
+She credits the political shift of Egypt in the Nasser era for opening the doors for more poor Egyptians to access education.
+El Abnoudy moved to Cairo for work and educational opportunities, and later attended the Cairo Higher Institute of Cinema for two years, with the majority of her learning focused on film theory.
+After making two films and desiring more filmmaking education, El Abnoudy spent three years at the International Film and Television School in London before returning to Egypt in 1976.